marcioAlmada/strict/README.md

 | boolean   | `1`                    | Pass   |
 | boolean   | `2`                    | Fail   |

-The aim is that if the value is coherent and casting to the specified type does not cause a loss in precision, then the cast should succeed.
+The aim is that if the value is coherent and casting to the specified type can be performed without loss, then the cast should succeed.

 *Type identifiers are defined as constants in the strict namespace*